 Short selling of shares is permissible and is governed by the Short Selling Regulation (Regulation No. 236/2012) (SSR).
-The SSR applies to shares (and other financial instruments) that are admitted to trading on a trading venue in the EU, including when those instruments are traded outside a trading venue.
-The SSR also applies to derivatives in respect of such shares.
-There is an exemption for shares whose principal trading venue is located in a non-EU country.
+The SSR applies to shares (and other financial instruments) that are admitted to trading on a trading venue in the United Kingdom, including certain OTC derivatives referencing such shares and other financial instruments.
+Shares whose principal trading venue is located in a country other than the United Kingdom are generally exempt from the obligations and restrictions imposed by the SSR.
+The FCA maintains on its website a list of such exempted shares.

-Uncovered short selling is prohibited by the SSR, subject to certain exemptions for market-making activities, primary dealer activities and stabilisation activities.
+Uncovered short selling is prohibited by the SSR, subject to certain exemptions for marketmaking activities and stabilisation activities.